LycusFelicius/happy-birthday/README.md

 Don't forget to change the config file (Line 7 - Line 12)

+What's New :
+1) Adding color to ASCII
+2) Can randomize ASCII color for each senteces

 "THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,